kobozo/kobozo-opencode/command/generate-playwright-auth-tests.md

 1. **Use TodoWrite** to track each phase
 2. **Launch agents sequentially** with proper inputs:
    - `auth-pattern-detector` with base URL (if provided)
-   - `page-object-builder` with analysis report
+   - `playwright-test-generator` with --type=auth and analysis report
-   - `playwright-auth-generator` with analysis + page objects
+   - `playwright-test-generator` with --type=auth and analysis + page objects
 3. **Handle agent outputs**:
    - Parse analysis report from Phase 1
    - Pass report to Phase 2 agent